Aadel Kardooni: Playing career

-Iranian born Aadel left his homeland at the age of 8 to attend bording school in Dorset, England.
+Iranian born Aadel left his homeland at the age of 8 to attend boarding school in Dorset, England.
 At Sherborne School Kardooni was coached by former England coach Mike Davis.
 Kardooni played for Wasps and Middlesex before joining Leicester Tigers in 1988.
 Kardooni made his Leicester debut away to Swansea.

 A very agile scrum half with a bullet pass, Kardooni was a regular in the Midlands and England A squads but a full cap eluded him throughout his career.
 Kardooni could always be relied on throughout the early to mid-nineties but struggled when the game became professional, and slipped down the pecking order behind Austin Healey and Jamie Hamilton.
 His last appearance in a Tigers shirt was as a late substitution in the Pilkington Cup final triumph over Sale in 1997.

 Kardooni moved on to Bedford Blues as he preferred to stay in his career rather than go full-time professional at the age of 29.